AbbasNdop/Planning/Planning Phase.md

 Planning Phase

 The planning phase involves gathering and preparing the necessary resources for the project.
+Key Resources:
-- The Resource Group Name: is ReVMspinUpAZ
+- The Resource Group Name: ReVMspinUpAZ
-- The virtual Network name: is VNetVMspinUpAZ
+- The virtual Network name: VNetVMspinUpAZ
 -  The VM name: VMspinUpAZ.
 -  Subnet Name: SubVNetVMspinUpAZ
 -  Firewall Name:  FVMspinUpAZ